johl/bitcoin-balance/README.md

     gem install bundler

-# Installation and running he application
+# Installation and running the application

 Install the required gems